 Are you at risk of losing your home because you are unable to pay your mortgage?
 Is the bank threatening you with foreclosure?
 Has a sale date already been set?

 At John T. Turco & Associates in Omaha, we can help you avoid foreclosure by filing for bankruptcy protection.
 We can also help you understand your non-bankruptcy options for avoiding foreclosure.
-Contact us to schedule a free initial consultation with an experienced bankruptcy lawyer.

 Stopping the Foreclosure Sale by Filing Bankruptcy